 If the study team fails to respond, the department chair may be contacted for assistance.
 QIO staff may involve an appropriate IRB or other applicable authority for additional assistance at any time.

 For internal audits, research personnel must respond within fourteen (14) days unless an extension is granted by QIO staff.
-The final report is submitted to the IRB via KC IRB.

 For-cause audits involving the VA are conducted in cooperation with the local VA research office.
 Audit findings are promptly shared with the local VA Research Office for audits that include VA subjects.